 Energy savings alone may not pay for the cost of your new windows, but it certainly makes them a more attractive investment given the other benefits they provide.
 Much depends on the kind of look that you’re trying to achieve.
 Older windows styles may stand out in all the wrong ways, drawing attention to the age of your home and making it appear dated.
 That probably isn’t a good thing in the event that you are looking to impress guests or considering putting your home on the market.
 Remember that even if you have become accustomed to the look of your windows, others may notice their appearance from the insider and outside alike.
 That might be a problem if those windows have been around forever.

-Are Older Windows Becoming a Problem for Your Home? in Portland OR - Vancouver WA - Bend OR
+Are Older Windows Becoming a Problem for Your Home? in Portland OR - Vancouver WA - Bend OR - Salem OR

 And Surrounding Areas